maedae104/quiz-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory "my-app", you can run:

 ### `npm start`